groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/05_Assert.md

 ...

 # Using `assert`
-The `assert` statement is perhaps out of order being described here but it will be relied on heavily in code examples.
+The `assert` statement is perhaps out of order being described here but it will be relied on in many code examples.

 >Note: two operators are used in the examples below - `==` (two equals signs) is equality operator and `!=` is the inequality operator.
 Both are discussed later.

 The `assert` statement evaluates a boolean expression (one that is `true` or `false`).
 If the result is `false` then the assertion has failed, the program is halted and an error is reported.
-The following example provides an obviously incorrect statement
+The following example provides an obviously incorrect statement:

 ```groovy
 assert 1 == 2